ArinzeGit/Drone-Racing-Landing-Page/README.md

 }
 ```

-- I learned how to apply animations using CSS by defining an animation in keyframes.
+- I learned how to apply animations using CSS by defining an animation in `keyframes`.
 I used this to animate the drone image in 'Hero'section, to appear to hover up and down, and for the shadow to get darker when the drone is closer to the ground and lighter when drone goes up.

 ```css
 .drone {